-This is the third part in a series connecting the ideas from “Two Beats Ahead” by R. Michael Hendrix and Pano A. Panay to education.
+This is the third part in a series connecting the ideas from “Two Beats Ahead” by R. Michael Hendrix and Panos A. Panay to education.
 To read part 1 on listening, go here and part 2 on experimenting, go here.

 The musical mindset most severely lacking in education is collaboration.
 I am not speaking about collaboration as two teachers writing a lesson plan together, or giving each other feedback on their instruction.
 Those examples are important components of developing yourself as a professional but don’t get at the heart of how collaboration functions from the musical perspective.